 2. There are no required minimum distributions (Roth IRAs only)

 Generally, you must begin taking required minimum distributions (RMDs) from most types of retirement accounts — including traditional IRAs — after you turn age 70½.
-However, Roth IRAs have no RMDs.
+However, Roth IRAs have no RMDs until after the original IRA owner dies.

 Even better, withdrawals from a Roth IRA aren’t considered part of your combined income, an amount that determines whether your Social Security benefits are taxable and, if so, to what extent.
 That’s one more reason to love Roth accounts, says Greg Hammer, president of Hammer Financial Group in Schererville, Indiana.